Bulmershe Court: Closure

 Financial pressures faced by the University of Reading after the 2008 financial crisis, and the usual university re-organisations, meant that from 2010 there had been uncertainty about the fate of accommodation and teaching on the campus.
 With the end of teaching and most accommodation in 2011 the university set about redeveloping the site for housing and an old peoples' care home.
 The Library was moved to Whiteknights.

 Social work programmes ended in September 2011.
 Courses were transferred to the University of West London (formerly Thames Valley University), who operate them from a Reading site in Crescent Road (previously the home of the Reading College of Technology).

 All activity on the Bulmershe Campus ended in 2012 apart from use of the playing fields.
 Institute of Education courses were relocated to completely refurbished University buildings based at the London Road campus in 2012.
 By 2013, all education activity has ceased and some buildings yet to be demolished were offered for temporary commercial rental.

 Re-development

-The re-development of the grounds had to take into account of the listed nature of the old Bulmershe Court manor building.

 University plans changed again and on 23 December 2013, Cala Homes acquired the site for a residential development of 290 dwellings.
-The newer halls will be converted to residential flats.
-Much of the rest will be demolished.
+It was announced that the newer halls would be converted to residential flats, and that much of the rest would be demolished.
 On 25 December 2013 Bulmershe Court hall of residence burnt down and later demolished.
-As of October 2017, the site was still being developed.
+The residential development was completed in 2018.